bocharsky-bw/Arrayzy/README.md

 ## Usage

-You can get access to the values like with the familiar PHP array indexing:
+You can get access to the values like with the familiar PHP array syntax:

 ``` php
 use Arrayzy\MutableArray as A;